Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-components.md

 License: ELv2 (binary) and Proprietary (service)

-Organizations who *do* have a commercial agreement will unlock even more capabilities, but they'll use the exact same publicly-released binary discussed above. *(Joel commentary - As someone who has been juggling the dbt Cloud CLI alongside dbt Core for the last couple of years, I cannot overstate how thrilled I am by this)*.
+Organizations who *do* have a commercial agreement will unlock even more capabilities, but they'll use the exact same publicly-released binary discussed above.
+If you want to start using platform features, [such as dbt Mesh](https://docs.getdbt.com/docs/mesh/govern/project-dependencies), all you need to do is [download a configuration file](https://docs.getdbt.com/docs/cloud/configure-cloud-cli#configure-the-dbt-cloud-cli). *(Joel commentary - As someone who has been juggling the dbt Cloud CLI alongside dbt Core for the last couple of years, I cannot overstate how thrilled I am by this.)*

 Obviously there's additional cloud-backed services necessary to deliver platform-specific features, such as State-Aware Orchestration.
 That code is proprietary and governed by your agreement with dbt Labs.